matt-duyst/Yale-Masters-Thesis/README.md

 DeepLabv3+ was selected for its ability to generate high-resolution segmentation maps by combining multi-scale contextual information and fine-grained details.
 The architecture’s key components include:

-**(1) Encoder Module**
+- #### Encoder Module
   Features are extracted using ResNet50 as the backbone network, pre-trained on ImageNet.
 The encoder utilizes atrous convolutions with varying dilation rates in the Atrous Spatial Pyramid Pooling (ASPP) module to capture multi-scale contextual features.

-**(2) Decoder Module with Skip Connections**
+- #### Decoder Module with Skip Connections
     The decoder refines segmentation maps by merging high-level features from the ASPP module with low-level features from earlier layers of the encoder.
 Skip connections recover granular details, enhancing object delineation.

-**(3) Output**
+- #### Output
   The final segmentation map assigns a class label to each pixel, predicting XCH<sub>4</sub> emission boundaries based on the input features.

 ### Training Process

-**(1)** The training set (2018 data) consists of 5,000 randomly cropped images spanning Anhui, Zhejiang, and Shanghai.
+The training set (2018 data) consists of 5,000 randomly cropped images spanning Anhui, Zhejiang, and Shanghai.
 Each cropping includes four layers: urban extents, paddied rice extents, XCH<sub>4</sub> boundaries, and a satellite basemap.

+### Testing Process

-**(2)** The testing set, covering Jiangsu, includes 1,000 cropped images.
+The testing set, covering Jiangsu, includes 1,000 cropped images.
 During training, the model minimizes mean squared error (MSE) between predicted and ground-truth XCH<sub>4</sub> boundaries.

 ### Evaluation

-**(1)** After training, the model is evaluated on the testing set to measure its ability to generalize predictions.
+After training, the model is evaluated on the testing set to measure its ability to generalize predictions.
 Metrics such as MSE assess segmentation accuracy, ensuring the model’s reliability for historical forecasting of CH<sub>4</sub> emissions.

 ### Application to Forecast Historical XCH<sub>4</sub> Emissions